A Hypothesis for a Membrane Theory of Gravity

 3) What happens when those virtual strings collide with each other, other strings, or are given energy through a membrane collision.

-Everything in our universe can be explained by these processes!
+Everything in our universe can be explained by just these processes!
 Every string in our universe began life as a lowly virtual string.
-Once we fully understand these processes in an 11-dimensional membrane gravity framework, we will truly understand our multiverse and where it came from.
+Once we fully understand these processes in an 11-dimensional membrane gravity framework, we should be able to truly understand our multiverse and where it came from, and where it's going.

 One other note on black holes and their information.
-Even if we are wrong about how black holes evaporate, their information is still retained anyway.
-The next time a membrane collides with ours, every black hole will explode, showering its strings everywhere which, with the extra energy given to them from the collision, become antimatter and more energetic matter, much of which collides and aniahlates itself.
+When black holes evaporate, quantum information escapes.
+In addition, the next time a membrane collides with ours, black holes will explode, showering their strings everywhere which, with the extra energy given to them from the collision, become antimatter and more energetic matter, much of which collides and aniahlates itself in the next universe created.

-According to membrane gravity, our universe will end in ice rather than in fire as its expansion is currently accelerating.
-Our universe will end up being a cold, dark place, but the galaxies still remaining in our ancient universe will cling together until near the time our brane expands back out to its original size, and they lose the dark matter holding them together.
-At this point, all our galaxies will have flown apart, sending their stars out into the darkness.
-The last of the stars will eventually die out, and long after that the remaining black holes will evaporate, and this universe will soon be ready for the next membrane collision to start the process all over again.
+According to membrane gravity, our universe will likely end in ice, then be reborn in fire.
+Since its expansion is currently accelerating, our universe will end up being a cold, dark place, but the galaxies still remaining in our ancient universe will cling together until near the time our brane expands back out to its full size, and the galaxies lose the dark matter holding them together.
+At this point, all of our galaxies will have flown apart, sending their stars out into the universe.
+The last of the stars will eventually die out, and long after that the remaining black holes will evaporate.
+If it hasn't happened by this point, another membrane will eventually collide with ours again, and this universe will be reborn, starting the process all over again.

 It should also be clear by now that our own universe is finite, not infinite, being contained within a single membrane of which there are a multitude.
-The multiverse, however, may be infinite.
+The multiverse, unfortunately, is infinite with all of the consequences thereof.